Explore this course:

 Throughout your course, our neuroscientists will introduce you to key investigative techniques which may include functional and structural MRI, EEG, neuropsychology, transcranial magnetic stimulation and transcranial direct current stimulation.
 Once you have mastered the techniques you need, you will have opportunities to apply these throughout your course to test hypotheses in areas including attention, executive functioning, Alzheimer’s disease, autism and ADHD.

-Over six months, you will work on your research project in cognitive neuroscience with one of our world-leading experts in the Department of Psychology.
+Over six months, you'll work on your research project in cognitive neuroscience with one of our world-leading experts.
 Your research topic could range from theoretical to basic and to more applied cognitive neuroscience.
 You may have the opportunity to collect and analyse real-life cognitive brain science data, using state-of-the-art equipment, before presenting your findings at our summer postgraduate students' conference.
 This project gives you the opportunity to put your new techniques in experimental neuroscience into practice, while exploring ideas at the cutting-edge of cognitive neuroscience.
 MSc research projects often form the basis of publications in peer-reviewed journals.

 Example research projects